JavaScript Execution Context

 Global Execution Context

-scriptContext is indeed a global execution context, and step 9 confirms there is a running execution that sits below the global execution context, if there wasn't anything below it, there would be nothing to suspend.
+Notice scriptContext is the global execution context, and step 9 confirms there is a running execution that sits below the global execution context.

 1. Let globalEnv be scriptRecord.[[Realm]].[[GlobalEnv]].